Regina Sarfaty

-Regina Sarfaty (born 1934), later "Regina Sarfaty Rickless" after her marriage to Elwood A. Rickless in 1963, is an American operatic mezzo-soprano who had an active career during the 1950s through the 1980s.
+Regina Sarfaty (November 1934 – December 23, 2024), later Regina Sarfaty Rickless after her marriage to Elwood A. Rickless in 1963, was an American operatic mezzo-soprano who had an active career during the 1950s through the 1980s.
 Sarfaty first rose to prominence through her work at the Santa Fe Opera and the New York City Opera during the late 1950s.
 She later enjoyed international success in the 1960s and 1970s, and had a particularly lengthy career singing with the Zurich Opera.
+Sarfaty died on December 23, 2024, at the age of 90.

 Biography

-Born in Rochester, New York, Sarfaty grew up in Brooklyn, New York.
-She won a scholarship to The Juilliard School where she matriculated in 1952 and studied voice with Florence Kimball.
+Born in November 1934 in Rochester, New York, Sarfaty grew up in Brooklyn, New York.
+She won the Margaret McGill Scholarship to The Juilliard School, She matriculated there in 1952 and studied voice with Florence Kimball.
 She graduated five years later with a Bachelor of Music.

-While a student, she began to perform professionally in operas and concerts.
+Sarfaty won several awards in her years as a young singer.
+These included the Florence Eaton Award from the Berkshire Music Center, the Leopold Schepp Foundation Award, the Martha Baird Rockefeller Music Fund Prize, and the Naumburg Award.
+While a student at Juilliard, she began to perform professionally in concerts.
 In 1956 she created the role of Zinida in the world premiere of Robert Ward's He Who Gets Slapped at the Juilliard School; a role she would later perform with the New York City Opera in 1959.

-Sarfaty's first major success was at the Santa Fe Opera in 1957 as Rosina in The Barber of Seville.
+Sarfaty made her professional opera debut in 1957 as Suzuki in Madama Butterfly at the Santa Fe Opera under conductor John Crosby.
+It was the very first production of that opera company, and Sarfaty was the very first singer to appear on the stage of the Santa Fe Opera.
+She scored her first major success with that company that same season as Rosina in The Barber of Seville.
 She gave three other performances with the company during that summer season, Suzuki in Puccini's Madama Butterfly, Baba the Turk in The Rake's Progress, and Tabitha in the world premiere of Marvin David Levy's The Tower.
-Sarfatay returned regularly to the SFO through 1968, portraying such roles as Clarion in Richard Strauss's Capriccio, Dorabella in Così fan tutte, Meg Page in Falstaff, Jane Seymour in Anna Bolena, Prince Orlofsky in Die Fledermaus, and the title roles in Regina and Carmen (conducted by Robert Craft, in 1961), among others.
-She also sang the role of Nelly in the world premiere of Carlisle Floyd's Wuthering Heights in 1958 (with Phyllis Curtin) and Agave in the United States premiere of Hans Werner Henze's The Bassarids in 1968 with the SFO.
+Sarfaty returned regularly to the SFO through 1968, portraying such roles as Clarion in Richard Strauss's Capriccio, Dorabella in Così fan tutte, Meg Page in Falstaff, Jane Seymour in Anna Bolena, Prince Orlofsky in Die Fledermaus, and the title roles in Regina and Carmen (conducted by Robert Craft, in 1961), among others.
+She also sang the role of Anna in Les Troyens (conducted by Robert Lawrence, in 1959), Nelly in the world premiere of Carlisle Floyd's Wuthering Heights in 1958 (with Phyllis Curtin) and Agave in the United States premiere of Hans Werner Henze's The Bassarids in 1968 with the SFO.